faithhunja/Learning-Everything-Data/SQL/The Applied SQL Data Analytics Workshop/README.md

 # The Applied SQL Data Analytics Workshop

-This repository is a compilation of my notes and exercises done while studying The Applied SQL Data Analytics Workshop book.
+This repository is a compilation of my notes and exercises done while studying The Applied SQL Data Analytics Workshop book, by Benjamin Johnston, Matt Goldwasser, and Upom Malik.
 The code is written in PostgreSQL.